ucsb-cs8-w18-matni/ucsb-cs8-w18-matni.github.io/_lab/lab02.md

 <hr>
 <p><font size="1">
 Copyright 2018, Ziad Matni, CS Dept, UC Santa Barbara.
-Adapted (heavily) from work by Phill Conrad and others.
+Adapted from work by Phill Conrad and others.
 Permission to copy for non-commercial, non-profit, educational purposes granted, provided appropriate credit is given;  all other rights reserved
 </font></p>